 The Bank's operations are primarily located in Georgia.
 Consequently, the Bank is exposed to the economic and financial markets of Georgia, which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Georgia.
-The COVID-19 coronavirus pandemic has further increased uncertainty in the business environment.
+The COVID-19 coronavirus pandemic and war in Ukraine in 2022 has further increased uncertainty in the business environment.